eisental/RedstoneChips/circuitdocs/Print.md

 title: print
 ---

 Prints data on signs.
-Can print its data pins as text on a sign block when the clock pin (input 0) is set to high.
+Prints the value of its data pins as text on a sign block when the clock pin (input 0) is set to high.
 Any sign attached to an interface block will be updated.
 Signs must be attached before activating the chip and breaking any will cause the circuit to deactivate.

 The first sign argument sets the way the data from the chip's inputs is printed to the sign.